Rick Steiner: Jim Crockett Promotions/World Championship Wrestling (1988–1992)

 Steiner was a charter member of the faction known as The Varsity Club along with Mike Rotunda and their manager Kevin Sullivan, with the long-term angle being that Rotunda was favored by Sullivan and both of them looked at Steiner as their dull-witted underling.
 It also started a slow fan favorite turn for Steiner, as he began breaking rules less often and was portrayed as a dim but good-hearted guy who was a villain by association only.
 Steiner and Rotunda were given a spot at the second ever Clash of the Champions, which took place in Miami on June 8, 1988.
 The duo faced Jimmy Garvin and Ronnie Garvin in a losing effort.
-Eventually, this would lead to a breakup and Steiner subsequently became a fan favorite before winning the Television Championship from Rotunda at Starrcade.
+Eventually, this would lead to a breakup and Steiner subsequently became a fan favorite before winning the WCW World Television Championship from Rotunda at Starrcade '88: True Gritt.

 In early 1989, his brother Scott began accompanying him to the ring and eventually, the two formed a tag team.
-They proved they were a serious tag team by defeating the Freebirds for the World Tag Team Championship in November 1989.
+They proved they were a serious tag team by defeating the Freebirds for the NWA World Tag Team Championship in November 1989.
 The pair continued to dominate in World Championship Wrestling (WCW) (as JCP came to be known following its sale to Turner Broadcasting System), winning multiple championships and making occasional trips to New Japan Pro-Wrestling.

 World Wrestling Federation (1992–1994)

-The two jumped to the World Wrestling Federation (WWF), WCW's biggest competitor, in December 1992 after then WCW Executive Vice President Bill Watts lowballed them on a contract extension and then gave them the option for an early release from their present contracts.
+The two jumped to the World Wrestling Federation (WWF), WCW's biggest competitor, in December 1992 after WCW Executive Vice President Bill Watts lowballed them on a contract extension and then gave them the option for an early release from their present contracts.
 They found success there as well, winning the WWF World Tag Team Championship from Money Inc. (Ted DiBiase and Irwin R. Schyster) on two occasions.

 The Steiners left the WWF in 1994, with Rick stating that he felt that Vince McMahon was not following through with promises made to the team.